 - When time comes for applause, is it okay to holler and whistle and stomp or is applause limited to clapping hands?

 - Stick with clapping.
 To holler and whistle and stomp is also Not Done.
-In eastern Europe, I am told, whistling is downright insulting, comparable to shouting "boo!".
+In eastern Europe, I am told, whistling is downright insulting, comparable to shouting “boo!”.
+In some parts of Europe rhythmic clapping by the whole audience suggests strong approval; it occurs in the United States but tends to be viewed (correctly) as a bit tacky for a concert hall.
 (Stomping is likely to be misconstrued as convulsions.)

 - How about shouting “bravo!”?